 In the end, Octoparse is one of the best tools for scraping Amazon out there.
 It’s decently priced, quite user-friendly, and provides a lot of power and functionality.

 - Free plan available.

 - Standard plan - $125 per month (quarterly billing) or $149 per month (monthly billing).

 - Professional plan - $425 per month (quarterly billing) or $499 per month (monthly billing).

 - ParseHub Plus - custom billing.

-Just like Octoparse, they’re a general purpose web scraper with the point-and-click way of operating.
-All you have to do is select the features you want extracted and ParseHub will do the rest.
+Just like Octoparse, they’re a general-purpose web scraper with a point-and-click way of operating.
+All you have to do is select the features you want to be extracted and ParseHub will do the rest.